How to get a Florida business license: costs and steps

 Key takeaways

-- Apply for a local business tax receipt from your city or county tax collector, as this is required for most Florida businesses regardless of industry or size.
+- Apply for a local business tax receipt from your city or county tax collector, as this is the most common license requirement for Florida businesses regardless of industry or size.

 - Register your business structure and name through the Florida Division of Corporations Sunbiz portal before applying for any licenses or permits.